linode/apl-docs/about/about-intro.md

 ## Highlights

-- Otomi is Free and Open-Source Software
+- Otomi is Open Source
 - Easy to install
-- Intuitive desktop-like UI
+- Comes with an intuitive desktop-like UI
-- Ready to use pre-configured built-in [applications](/#appsuite) that is delivered out-of-the-box
+- Comes with ready to use, pre-configured and built-in [applications](/#appsuite)
+- Works out-of-the-box

+Just as you would expect from your favorite Linux distribution.
+After installing Otomi on Kubernetes, you can sign in and immediately start deploying applications.

 ## Why Otomi?